One Way Sharks Get a Bad Rap

 As an interesting aside, the National Aquarium, while debunking myths surrounding sharks, perpetuate a few myths of their own.
 They list a few things more likely to kill you than sharks.
 The list included champagne corks, which is simply not true.
 There are no reported fatalities from champagne corks, which are far too slow and soft to cause serious, let alone fatal, damage.
 The worst that happens is a detached retina if you hit yourself square in the eye.

 They also mention falling coconuts hitting people on the head.
 This is another persistent myth.
-Only a few such deaths have ever been recorded in the literature, and best estimates put the number of deaths from falling coconuts around 1-2 per year, less than for sharks.
+Only a few such deaths have ever been recorded in the literature, and best estimates put the number of deaths from falling coconuts around 1-2 per year, fewer than from sharks.

 The other comparisons they point out are true, however, including being hit by an asteroid.
 However, the asteroid comparison is tricky.
 This is not calculated from the number of people actually killed by asteroids each year (which is zero) but the cumulative risk over thousands of years of the Earth being struck by an asteroid.